In my sessions I combine different techniques like CBT, mindfulness and ACT.

 Acceptance and Commitment Therapy, known as “ACT” (pronounced as the word “act”) is a mindfulness-based behavioral therapy that challenges the ground rules of most Western psychology.
 It utilizes an eclectic mix of metaphor, paradox, and mindfulness skills, along with a wide range of experiential exercises and values-guided behavioral interventions.
 The goal of ACT is to create a rich and meaningful life, while accepting the pain that inevitably goes with it.

-My fee is £55 a session (50-60 minutes) to be paid in cash for the initial session and in advance by bank transfer for following sessions.
+My fee is £60 a session (50 minutes) to be paid in cash for the initial face to face session and in advance for online sessions and following face to face sessions by bank transfer.